Biktarvy® (BIC/FTC/TAF)

 Study design and baseline demographics2

-A pooled analysis of seven phase 3 studies was conducted to determine the virologic outcomes after 48 weeks of BIC/FTC/TAF treatment in ARV-naïve participants who initiated BIC/FTC/TAF and virologically suppressed participants who switched to BIC/FTC/TAF with preexisting INSTI-R (Table 1).
-Known INSTI-R was an exclusion criterion prior to study enrollment; however, participants with preexisting INSTI-R identified post-enrollment were permitted to continue in the studies.
+A pooled analysis of seven phase 3 studies was conducted to determine the virologic outcomes after 48 weeks of BIC/FTC/TAF treatment in ARV-naive participants who initiated BIC/FTC/TAF and in VS PWH who switched to BIC/FTC/TAF with preexisting INSTI-R (Table 1).
+Known INSTI-R was an exclusion criterion prior to study enrollment; however, participants with preexisting INSTI-R identified post enrollment were permitted to continue in the studies.

 Table 1.
 Pooled Analysis: Overview of BIC/FTC/TAF Studies2